NeekoNeeko/PortfolioSample/README.md

 ## :smiley: This sample portfolio only serves as a practice tool for deployment.
 Any user can freely use or modify it.

+:triangular_flag_on_post: For deployment using GitHub pages user must name their repository as username.github.io
+ex: NeekoNeeko.github.io (NeekoNeeko is my GitHub username)

 ### User must config their Git using these:

    git config --global user.name "**Better use your own GitHub username**"\